vaginessa/dns-wiki/Home.md

 ## Welcome to the AFWall+ Wiki!

 AFWall+ is an open source firewall user interface client focused on making it easier to work with [iptables](https://en.wikipedia.org/wiki/Iptables) on Android OS.
+Keep track of your mobile broadband usage and block internet access to selected apps to avoid exceeding your data usage.

-:warning: We are not responsible for any external content mentioned here in this Wiki! :warning:
+:warning: We are not responsible for any external content mentioned here in this Wiki!

-:warning: [Due the mass of Chrome security complications](https://trac.torproject.org/projects/tor/wiki/doc/ImportantGoogleChromeBugs), this Wiki is only focused on browsing with Firefox (+ mobile), please do not ask anything how to secure or harden Chrome/Chromium or any Mod of this Browser which use the same engine! :warning:
+[Due the mass of Chrome/Chromium security complications](https://trac.torproject.org/projects/tor/wiki/doc/ImportantGoogleChromeBugs), this Wiki is only focused on browsing with Firefox (+ mobile), please do not ask anything how to secure or harden Chrome/Chromium or any Mod of this Browser which use the same engine! :warning:

 Index
 -----